xiehust/chatbotFE/README.md

 please open ports 80 and 3000 for the security group
 ## Login in ec2 server and download code
 `git clone https://github.com/xiehust/chatbotFE.git`
- open src/pages/commons/api-gateway.js, change the API_http and API_socket from to your CDK deployment result
+change .env.sample to .env and change the API_http and API_socket from to your CDK deployment result

 ## Install nodejs and yarn
 `curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -`